tamaskenez/somenewlanguage/README.md

 We may allow the compiler at a callsite to have full access to the callee's source code or at least to the important characteristics of the callee.
 But rigid interfaces (even ABI) should also be possible.

-TODO: Investigate modularity solved in other languages, most notably in ML.
+TODO: Investigate modularity in other languages, most notably in ML.

-## Environment
+## Development Environment

 The environment, tools, workflows is more important than the language itself.
 Areas where the language can help building a productive environment.